This site uses cookies.

 Also, like with most jobs, it’s a lot easier if you have a friend to help you.

-Select A Suitable Location
+Select a Suitable Location

 Firstly, the arbour should be assembled on firm soil, next to the plants that will climb the arbour trellis.